philipgeorge94/shopify-be-2022/README.md

 My implementation of the Shopify Backend Intern Developer Challenge for 2022

 ## Code Walk-through
 The developer document for the project can be found at this [link](DeveloperDocument.pdf).
-It provides a brief walk-through of:
+It provides a brief walk-through of the application architecture, the tech stack, software design architecture, and API documentation.
-1. Architecture
-2. API Documentation

 ## How to Run the Application